Teacher Resources

 The Issue

 Piano teachers are in a constant race against time—there’s so much content to fit in during the 30-60 minutes per week that we see a given student.
 I am in never-ending pursuit of spending less time talking and writing down assignments and more time making music!
-My quest to find the most effective way to mark scores is motivated by two questions that I’ve found myself repeatedly asking over the course of my career: “I marked this mistake on my sheet music—why am I (or why is my student) still making it?” and “Are assignment sheets actually useful?
-How can they be made more practical?”
+Throughout this journey, I’ve found myself returning to two questions:

-Why do we mark our music, anyways?
+Why do we mark our music?

 • To analyze